dev-cycles/contextive/CONTRIBUTING.md

 ## Development Environment

-The default development environment uses [devenv](https://devenv.sh), an environment management tool based on nix.
+The default development environment uses [devenv](https://devenv.sh), an environment management tool based on Nix.

 The simplest way to get started is to ensure `devenv` is [installed](https://devenv.sh/getting-started/) (Note: the instructions say to install Nix first - [Determinate Nix](https://docs.determinate.systems/determinate-nix/) is also a valid option that works well for the Contextive maintainers).